Dallas Baptist Patriots baseball: Joan and Andy Horner Ballpark

 Joan and Andy Horner Ballpark is a baseball stadium on the Dallas Baptist campus in Dallas that seats 3,492 people.
 It was opened on February 15, 2013 with a 9–11 loss to Creighton.
 A record attendance of 3,242 was set on May 31, 2015 during an NCAA tournament game against Texas.

+The ballpark's (and the university's) location adjacent to the Dallas-Fort Worth National Cemetery has led to a unique tradition during evening ball games: at 7PM local time, when "Taps" is played at the Cemetery, the game will stop and all in attendance will face the American flag in remembrance of those buried there.

 Head coaches (Division I only)

 Records taken from the 2020 DBU baseball media guide.